The 12 Hallmarks of Aging in Dogs, Explained

 Primary Focus: Dental Disease Starts as a Biofilm Problem

-Periodontal disease is common in dogs and begins with plaque biofilm on the tooth surface.
-If plaque is not disrupted, it mineralizes into calculus and drives gingivitis; with time, inflammation can extend deeper and damage supporting tissues (Wadia, 2021).
-The key mechanism is simple: daily disruption of biofilm is easier than trying to remove hardened deposits later.
+Periodontal disease is the clearest example of a small problem that compounds.
+Periodontal disease is common in dogs and begins with a plaque biofilm on the tooth surface; left undisturbed, that plaque mineralizes into calculus and drives gingivitis, and over time the inflammation can reach deeper and damage the tissues that hold teeth in place (Wadia, 2021).
+The mechanism points straight to the fix: disrupting biofilm daily is far easier than scraping off hardened deposits later.

-At home, the earliest clues are often behavioral rather than obvious pain.
-Slower chewing, dropping kibble, preferring one side, or a new reluctance to play tug can show that the mouth is becoming less comfortable.
-A quick lift of the lip to look for a red gumline near the back teeth is a practical habit that supports earlier, calmer decisions.
+At home, the earliest clues are behavioral, not obviously painful.
+Slower chewing, dropping kibble, favoring one side, or new reluctance to play tug all signal a mouth that is less comfortable.
+A quick lip-lift to check for a red gumline near the back molars is a ten-second habit that buys earlier, calmer decisions.

 Case Vignette: When “Normal Dog Breath” Wasn’t Normal